 - Sessions with Advanced/Expert/Brain-Hurting levels will be given preference.
-But please make sure that Title, Abstract & Content is true to the session level
+But please make sure that the Title, Abstract & Content is true to the session level

 - DPS has a new track – Industry Solution.
 If your session focuses on real-world content solving a business/industry challenge, something like a case study + demos, kindly put it under this track.
 Sessions in this track will be given preference.
-But please make sure that Title, Abstract & Content is true to the track.
+But please make sure that the Title, Abstract & Content is true to the track.